K-Konstantinidis/Validity-Of-Numeric-Expression/README.md

   The purpose of this program is to check if the numerical expression is valid, more specifically if all the brackets have been opend and closed correctly.

-  The program sloves the problem with the help of Stacks.
+  The program solves the problem with the help of Stacks.